hatonthecat/FantasyFoundry/README.md

 Educational for students and enthusiasts.
 Taps into real-world chip news and trends.
 Community-driven and seasonally refreshed.
-Would you like a technical architecture diagram, sample code structure, or UI wireframes next?
+Would you like a technical architecture diagram, sample code structure, or UI wireframes next?"